Logo of the The Poor Swiss

 Withdrawing money in all the places I mentioned before is free of charge.
 You can withdraw money as many times per month as you want!
 But if you want to withdraw from another ATM, you will pay 2 CHF per withdrawal.

 However, SEPA payments in euros are not free!
 You will pay 0.30 CHF per payment in EUR abroad.
-This fee is a bit disappointing, I think.
+I think this fee is a bit disappointing.
 But it should not be an issue if you do not get too many incoming payments.

 The safety of the bank